 In weather forecasts, the course of atmospheric pressure is shown in so-called isobars (see figure above).
 Locations with the same atmospheric pressure are connected by lines.
 These isobars are usually divided in steps of 5 hPa.

 If an area is surrounded by isobars in a circle, the center is recognized as a high or low pressure area, depending on the pressure direction (falling or rising).
 The weather-related variation between high and low pressure areas is about +/-20 hPa.
 This corresponds to 20 mbar / 2 % air pressure /

-Processes in process engineering often occur in evacuated containers, such as in sterilizers or autoclaves.
-The process pressure to be measured is then isolated from the atmosphere and is determined using absolute pressure transmitters.
-Automotive manufacturers use robots with vacuum grippers to transport large elements, such as the engine hood.
-In this case, the negative pressure is monitored to ensure that the suction capacity of the grippers is maintained.
-For plastic packaging machines, the level of the negative pressure is measured to control the shrink-wrapping process.
-The term vacuum is often used colloquially to describe a largely empty space.
-For example, people say that something has been “vacuum-packed”.
+Process engineering processes often take place in evacuated containers, e.g. in sterilizers or autoclaves.
+The process pressure to be measured is then separated from the atmosphere and is determined with absolute pressure transmitters.
+In automotive manufacturing, robots with vacuum grippers are used to transport large-area elements, such as the engine hood.
+Here, the vacuum is monitored to ensure the suction power of the grippers.
+In plastic packaging machines, the level of vacuum is measured to control the sealing process.

 Colloquially, the term vacuum is often used to describe a largely airless space.
 For example, people say, "Something is vacuum packed."